Three-Dimensional Ultrasound Matrix Imaging

 {\textbf{Overcoming multiple scattering for trans-cranial imaging}}

 The same UMI process is now applied to the ultrasound data collected on the head phantom [Fig.~\ref{fig3_HeadPhantomAblaw}a].
-The parameters of the multi-scale analysis are provided in the Methods section \alex{(see also Supplementary Fig.~S5)}.
-The first difference with the pork chop experiment lies in our choice of correction basis.
+The parameters of the multi-scale analysis are provided in the Methods section {(see also Supplementary Fig.~\alex{6})}.
+The first difference with the {pork tissue} experiment lies in our choice of correction basis.
 Given the multi-layer configuration in this experiment, the $\mathbf{D}-$matrix is investigated in the plane wave basis~\cite{lambert_distortion_2020}.

-The second difference lies in the fact that the spatial reciprocity property is far to be checked by the $\mathbf{T}-$matrix estimator [Fig.~\ref{fig3_HeadPhantomAblaw}e].
-The incoherent background exhibited by the original PSFs [Fig.~\ref{fig5_HeadPhantomPSF}c] drastically affects the coherence factor $C$~\cite{lambert_ultrasound_2021}, which, in return, gives rise to a strong bias on the $\mathbf{T}-$matrix estimator (Eq.~\ref{eq1}).
+{The second difference is that our spatial reciprocity criterion {$P_\textrm{in/out}$} is very low [{see the} blue box plot in Fig.~\ref{fig3_HeadPhantomAblaw}e]. {This is the manifestation of a bad convergence of our $\mathbf{T}-$matrix estimator.}} The incoherent background exhibited by the original PSFs [Fig.~\ref{fig5_HeadPhantomPSF}c] drastically affects the coherence factor $\mathcal{C}$~\cite{lambert_ultrasound_2021}, which, in return, gives rise to a strong bias on the $\mathbf{T}-$matrix estimator (Eq.~\ref{eq1}).
 The incoherent background is due to multiple scattering events in the skull and electronic noise, whose relative weight can be estimated by investigating the spatial reciprocity symmetry of the $\mathbf{R}$-matrix (see Methods).
-Fig.~\ref{fig5_HeadPhantomPSF}b shows the depth evolution of the single and multiple scattering contributions as well as electronic noise. \flav{While single scattering dominates at shallow depths ($z<20$ mm), multiple scattering quickly reaches 35\% and continues to increase until it even overtakes single scattering at depths greater than $z=70$ mm.
-Beyond the \alex{depth evolution}, 3D imaging even allows the study of \alex{multiple} scattering in the transverse plane, as shown in Figure \ref{fig5_HeadPhantomPSF}a.
-Two areas are examined, marked with black boxes, corresponding to the RPSFs shown in \alex{Fig.~\ref{fig5_HeadPhantomPSF}c$_2$} ($z=32$ mm).
-In the center, the RPSF exhibits a low background due to the presence of a spherical target, resulting in a single scattering rate of 90\%.
-The second box on the right, however, is characterized by a much higher background, leading to a multiple-to-single \alex{scattering} ratio slightly \alex{larger} than one.} This high level of multiple scattering highlights the difficult task of trans-cranial imaging with ultrasonic waves.
+Fig.~\ref{fig5_HeadPhantomPSF}b shows the depth evolution of the single and multiple scattering contributions, as well as electronic noise. {While single scattering dominates at shallow depths ($z<20$ mm), multiple scattering quickly reaches 35\% and remains relatively constant until electronic noise increases, so that the three contributions are almost equal at depths of 75 mm.

+Beyond the {depth evolution}, 3D imaging even allows the study of {multiple} scattering in the transverse plane, as shown in Figure \ref{fig5_HeadPhantomPSF}a.
+Two areas are examined, marked with black boxes, corresponding to the RPSFs shown in [Fig.~\ref{fig5_HeadPhantomPSF}c] ($z=32$ mm).
+In the center, the RPSFs exhibits a low background due to the presence of a spherical target, resulting in a single scattering rate of 90\%.
+The second box on the right, however, is characterized by a much higher background, leading to a multiple-to-single scattering ratio slightly larger than one.} This high level of multiple scattering highlights the difficult task of trans-cranial imaging with ultrasonic waves.

 In order to overcome these detrimental effects, an adaptive confocal filter can be applied to the focused $\mathbf{R}-$matrix~\cite{lambert_ultrasound_2022}.